dutrow/dutrowMarket/README.txt

 	b.
 Restrict access to the EJB methods seller/buyer account-specific methods to to users within the esales role.
 			see: dutrow.sales.ejb.*EJB.java - dutrowSalesEJB/src/main/java

+	c.
 Restrict access beyond the main page to users with the esales role.
 You may use FORM or BASIC authentication.
 (I suggest FORM for easy logout/login as new user).
-			*** TODO? *** the user can see the other pages, but needs to log in for that action to execute
+			see: web.xml - dutrowSalesWAR/src/main/webapp/WEB-INF <security-constraint>...</security-constraint>
+			a login form is available for your convenience with a choice of users to select from a logout button is available on the main menu

+	d.
 Also restrict them to only working with their own account and derived the account name from their login.
 			done: all methods that use to require a userId now gets that from the session context.

 	c.
 Allow any user to perform read operations.